-As anyone considering opening a FOREX account knows, licensing requirements are an important prerequisite.
-Licensing and regulation are an important prelude to any trading activity, as they ensure the safety of your investments while also safeguarding your funds from being tampered with.
-These two promises are at the core of what FOREX watchdogs do.
+FOREX Licensing by the NFA is a crucial topic for anyone considering opening a FOREX account.
+Licensing requirements and regulation are essential before any trading activity, as they help protect your investments and safeguard your funds from misuse.
+These are the core promises of FOREX watchdogs.
 In what follows, we will present all the relevant information about the American FOREX regulatory body, the National Futures Association (NFA).

-Membership in the NFA is mandatory, therefore guaranteeing that everyone conducting business with the public on US futures exchanges and in the retail FOREX marketplace must adhere to the same standards and requirements.
+NFA membership is mandatory, so everyone conducting business with the public on US futures exchanges and in the retail FOREX marketplace must adhere to the same standards and requirements.
 NFA membership is also mandatory for swap dealers and major swap participants.
-The NFA's membership currently numbers approximately 4,000 firms and 55,000 associates.
+The NFA's membership currently numbers over 4,000 firms and over 50,000 associates.

 For FOREX companies specifically, the NFA plays two fundamental roles: to uphold transparency, and to prevent fraud.
-Given its good reputation, a significant number of FOREX brokers and binary options brokers from all over the world have obtained registration from the NFA.
+Because of its strong reputation, many FOREX and binary options brokers worldwide have obtained NFA registration.

-Each FOREX broker with which you are considering opening an account ought to be licensed by the NFA.
-Details for this should be easily accessible on FOREX companies’ Websites, with each carrying a register number.
-In cases where a company claims it is licensed by the NFA, but where you have doubts, you can easily verify this information by visiting the NFA at the following URL: https://www.nfa.futures.org/basicnet/welcome.aspx.
+Each US FOREX broker with which you are considering opening an account ought to be licensed by the NFA.
+Details for this should be easily accessible on websites of the US brokers you want to deal with.
+They each should have a registered number.
+In cases where a company claims it is licensed by the NFA, but where you have doubts, you can easily verify this information by going here.
 If you find results, then the company’s claims for licensing are legitimate.
 Otherwise, the company in question is not licensed by the NFA and should be avoided at all costs.

 The NFA began operating in 1982, following the establishment of the Commodity Futures Trading Commission (CFTC) in 1974.
-This legislation also authorized the creation of registered futures exchanges, thereby facilitating the creation of a national self-regulatory organization.
+This legislation also authorized registered futures exchanges, facilitating the creation of a national self-regulatory organization.

 In addition to regulation of the US futures market, the NFA's duties and functions include registration, compliance and arbitration.
 It combats fraud and abuse in the futures markets through a combination of registration requirements, compliance rules, strong enforcement authority and real-time market surveillance.